Learning Curves for Decision Making in Supervised Machine Learning: A Survey: A Framework to Categorise Learning Curves Methods for Decision Making

-In the context of data acquisition, we typically deal with observation learning curves.
-Furthermore, one is often not committed to a particular learner, so the performance measure in the above questions is implicitly the best one of a \emph{portfolio} of learners.
+\item \emph{Utility maximization.} Which sample size maximises a given utility function? \end{enumerate} In the context of data acquisition, we typically deal with \samplecurves.
+Furthermore, one is often not committed to a particular learner; therefore, the performance measure in the above questions is implicitly the best one of a \emph{portfolio} of learners.
 That is, one assumes a set of learners that is considered admissible for the prediction task due to external restrictions.
-In general, due to the ability to parametrize learners, this set is usually infinite.
-When referring to the performance of the portfolio at a certain anchor point, we are interested in the best performing algorithm from the portfolio at that specific point at the learning curve~\cite{mohr2021fast}.
-This leads to a kind of new type of curve, which can be considered a \emph{possibility curve}.
-Of course, if one is for some reason committed to one particular learner, then the situation just simplifies to a portfolio of size 1.
+In general, due to the ability to parameterise learners, this set is usually infinite.
+When referring to the portfolio's performance at a specific anchor point, we are interested in its best-performing algorithm at that specific point at the learning curve~\citep{mohr2023fast}.
+Of course, if one is committed to one particular learner, then the situation simplifies to a portfolio of size 1.

-Since data acquisition is not for free, it is sensible to relate potential improvements on predictive performance with the costs to collect the additional labels.
-So instead of looking only at predictive performance, one now looks at \emph{utility} of an anchor point.
+Since data acquisition is not for free, it is sensible to relate potential predictive performance improvements with the costs to collect the additional labels.
+Therefore, instead of looking only at predictive performance, one looks at \emph{utility} of an anchor point.
 While performance typically only improves with an increased number of observations, the utility also considers acquisition costs, which negatively affect the utility.
-The goal is hence to decide how many instances should be labelled to maximize utility, i.e. how many additional instances are useful before the additional costs are not justified by the added value~\cite{last2007predicting,weiss08maximizingclassifierutility}.
+Therefore, the goal is to decide how many instances should be labelled to maximise utility, i.e., how many additional instances are justified before the added value no longer outweighs the additional costs~\citep{last2007predicting,weiss08maximizingclassifierutility}.